Fuady/Portfolio/README.md

 # Portfolio
 Greetings!
-My name is Angga, and I'm excited to share my still developing data analytics and engineer portfolio.
-Within this repository, you'll find a comprehensive catalog of projects completed in various data analytics/engineering courses or self development exercises, each of which covers essential skills and techniques.
+My name is Angga, and I'm excited to share my still-developing data analytics and engineer portfolio.
+Within this repository, you'll find a comprehensive catalog of projects completed in various data analytics/engineering courses or self-development exercises, each of which covers essential skills and techniques.

 ## **Movie Recommendation System**
    - **Overview:** This project involves building a content-based recommendation system for movies.
 It utilizes TensorFlow to model user preferences and suggest relevant movies.